safwanyasin/safwanyasin/README.md

 ## 🔍 About Me

-- 🎓 Final year computer science student at Sabanci University.
+- 🎓 Computer Science Class of 2024 from Sabanci University.
 - 🚀 Enthusiastic about Computer Vision and its real-world applications.
 - 💡 Interests: Web and App Development, Machine Learning, Computer Vision, and Cybersecurity.